Interaction2Code: Benchmarking MLLM-based Interactive Webpage Code Generation from Interactive Prototyping: Experiments

-\textbf{Functionality Evaluation}.
-Four PhD students with three years of front-end development experience are employed to evaluate the functionality (i.e., usability) of generated interaction.
-If the interactive function is consistent with ground truth, it is regarded as usable, otherwise unusable (the guideline details are shown in Appendix~\ref{use_guide}).
+\paragraph{Functionality Evaluation} In addition to automatic metrics, we conduct a functionality evaluation with four PhD students, each with three years of front-end development experience, to assess the usability of the generated interactions.
+An interaction is considered usable if its implementation precisely matches the behavior specified in the interactive prototype.
 The usability rate results are shown in Figure~\ref{fig:compare1}.

-\textbf{Pairwise Model Comparison}.
-We ask five human annotators to rank a pair of generated interactions (one from the baseline, the other from the tested methods) to decide which one implements the reference interaction function better.
+\paragraph{Pairwise Model Comparison} We ask five human annotators to rank a pair of generated interactions (one from the baseline, the other from the tested methods) to decide which one implements the reference interaction function better.
 We use Gemini-1.5-flash with direct prompt as the baseline and collect the other 17 methods’ Win/Tie/Lose rates against this baseline.
 Each pair will count as Win (Lose) only when Win (Lose) receives the majority vote ($\geq 3$).
-All other cases are considered Tie.
-The guideline is shown in Appendix~\ref{pair_guideline}.
-The results are shown in Figure~\ref{fig:compare}; a higher win rate and lower loss rate suggest better quality as judged by human annotators.
+All other cases are considered a Tie.
+The results are shown in Figure~\ref{fig:compare}, where a higher win rate and lower loss rate suggest better quality as judged by human annotators.

-\textbf{Results.} (1) Our human evaluation reveals that GPT-4o and Claude-3.5-Sonnet consistently demonstrates superior performance compared to other baseline models.
+\textbf{Results.} (1) Our human evaluation reveals that GPT-4o and Claude-3.5-Sonnet consistently outperform other baseline models.
 (2) Both CoT and Mark prompting strategies can enhance model performance beyond direct prompting, showing higher win rates and usability rates across most models (except Qwen-vl-7B-instruct's CoT prompt).
-(3) Mark prompting yields the most significant improvements in usability, with Claude-3.5-Sonnet showing 11\% and 8\% increases compared to Direct and CoT prompts, respectively (Figure.~\ref{fig:compare1}).
-(4) These human evaluation results align with Section~\ref{sec:model_per}, validating that our automatic evaluation metrics are reasonable.
+(3) Mark prompting yields the most significant improvements in usability, with Claude-3.5-Sonnet showing 11\% and 8\% increases compared to Direct and CoT prompts, respectively (Figure~\ref{fig:compare1}).
+(4) These human evaluation results are consistent with Section~\ref{sec:model_per}, confirming the validity of our automatic evaluation metrics.
+Detailed instructions for human evaluations are available in our artifact.